DomantasJokubaitis/linux-projects/rhcsa-prep/10_chapter.md

 - `nice` is used to start a process with an adjusted priority.
 - `renice` is used to change the priority of a currently active process.
     - Both accept values between -20 and 19, where higher value = decreased priority.
 ## Killing processes

+- `kill <PID>` command is used to send a signal to a process.
+- `killall` is used to send signals to processes using the same name.
+- Most common `kill` values:
+    1. SIGTERM (15) to ask a process to stop.
+    2. SIGKILL (9) to force a process to stop.
+    3. SIGHUP (1) to hang up a process, used to reread its configuration files.
+- Zombie processes have completed execution but are still listed in the process table
+    - Harmless.
+    - Can be removed by sending SIGCHLD or SIGKILL to their parents.